 Writing exercise in which I had to write a piece in 5 minutes and I had to incorporate five random words.
-Can you guess what does 5 words were?
+Can you guess what those 5 words were?

 The man went from house to house, checking each door.
 Finally he found an unlocked door and in he went.
 There were rocks and weird animals in the parlour, but that was to be expected.
 There was also a child, smiling.